tmobile/magentaA11y/_checklist-native/loading_spinner.md

 mobile gestures:
   swipe: |
-    Focus can move to the loading icon, but it should not be necessary because “loading” is announced dynamically
+    Focus can move to the loading spinner, but it should not be necessary because “loading” is announced dynamically

 screenreader:
   Name:  |